magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 ### Hierarchical and conjunction rules

-This unexpected behaiour has to do with the Enlive DSL grammar's rules.
+This unexpected behaiour has to do with the Enlive [DSL][16] grammar's rules.
 The syntax of the `[:label (e/attr= :for "price")]` selector says to select any element with a `for` attribute with the value `"price"` *contained* in a `label` element (i.e. hierarchical rule).
 In our